microsoft/vscode-docs-authoring/docs-metadata/README.md

 |MERGE          |Merge unique specified values into tag if tag exists; do not add tag if it does not exist.
 Do not delete existing values and do not add duplicate values.|
 |TOTAL MERGE    |Merge unique specified values into tag if tag exists; add tag and values if tag does not exist.
 Do not delete existing values and do not add duplicate values.|

+1. Find the TAG and VALUE of interest.
+1. Edit the existing VALUE, if appropriate.
+1. Edit the ACTION as appropriate.

+For example, suppose I want to change the author of several files from meganbradley to adunndevster.
+In this case, I take advantage of the filtering capabilities of Excel to scope to the values I want:

+Then, I update the VALUE and update the ACTION to OVERWRITE: